BasharSkiak/BasharS/README.md

 ### Hi there 👋

-- 📃 My name Roshdi Raed's ✌
+- 📃 "My name Bashar" ✌
 - 💪 I work as a Software developer and programmer for java, php and javasciprt
 - 🔗 I work with several frameworks including react.js, vite.js, tailwindcss , Laravel and others 😎